ksantschi02/TaskManagerApp/README.md

 - Possibly also name the tabs
 - Text wrapping (doesn't work quite so well at the moment)
 - Figure out how to minimize to system tray (might be a Windows feature that I haven't figured out)
 - Test saving feature.
-If I hard shut down my computer, will likely not save my to do list
+If I hard shut down my computer, will likely not save my to do list.
+One solution would be to just have it save every time an item is added to/checked off of the list.